anguera5/ChemMap/README.md

 the fact that Rhea and UniProt are synchronized on every UniProt release (more [here](https://www.uniprot.org/help/synchronization)).

+The output of this process are 3 dataframes that contain, compound data (as explained in the first and second phases), reaction data (last step) and reaction data of similar structures, respectively.
+Should the `to_tsv` parameter be passed to the method, the data will then be saved on a folder with name corresponding to the date and time up to the second.

 ## How to Download

 This library can be downloaded through pip